-With a combination of a small number of people + software + servers and robots.
+With a combination of a small number of people + software + servers and robots

-We are promoting a new era of company management.
+We are moving forward with a new era of company management.

-I hope to share some of the process in this section.
+I hope to share some of that process with you in this section.

-It's a bit of a stretch, but one of the best ways to get to know people from different countries when you go abroad is through the Japanese art of Origami ORIGAMI.
+It may sound a bit strange, but one of the best ways to make friends with people from different countries when you go abroad is to do the "Origami ORIGAMI," which is very Japanese.

 The material for origami is a sheet of plain paper.